leads2b/receita-tools/README.md

 You can find a number of tools in the `tools` folder.
-Those tools are designed so you can easily run them on a regular basis to generated CSV files with all retrieved data.
+Those tools are designed so you can easily run them on a regular basis to generate CSV files with all retrieved data.
 You can then use those files to import the relevant data to the system you want (or even directly to a database).